disruptiveplanets/AIME/code/density/readme.md

 Therefore, I'm changing the in and out definition from a foliated distribution to a spherically symmetric one.
 Hopefully this will yield better results.

 Submitted the simulation for the new in and out moments

+## March 29

+The new in and out fits finished, so now I'm executing all three models on them.
+I also pulled the data locally and executed with a very sparse grid; you do get the correct lump.
+So it should work.

+I'd like to test whether the K3m moments are throwing off the lump for the blob asteroid.